a9b3/mves/readme.md

 mv ecmascript

-mv anything that can be imported by js and have mves automatically resolve import/require statements
+mv anything that can be imported by js and have mves automatically resolve import/require statements.
+This works for js, jsx, scss, css and supports import, require, url statements.

 ## Installation